Luke-Frazer/Hwk3_cs105/Poem.md

 # It smells as if someone has lit a match
 # Or cooked a bad batch
 # On the side of the house there was a hatch
+# In the lake the ducklings huddle in a batch